kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/outline.md

 specify rule-based customization, specify how status is to be summarized.

-The edge-mc implementation propagates the desired state from center to edge and collects the specified information from edge to center.
+The KubeStellar implementation propagates the desired state from center to edge and collects the specified information from edge to center.

 The edge user monitors status summary objects in their workload